Brand: Omega

 Solid yellow gold case

 Nothing much written about these.
-But, found something about venerable cal 321.
+But, I have found few articles about the venerable Omega caliber 321.

 Hairspring article about Seamaster